 In this blog post, we look at the synopsis, Roger Moore’s performance as 007, and that of other members of the cast including Bond villains, henchmen and Bond girls, as well as looking at some of the best scenes from The Spy who Loved Me.

 Two nuclear submarines, one British and the other Soviet disappear, and MI6 and their Soviet counterparts agree to work together.
 MI6 assign James Bond 007 and the KGB assign its top agent, known only as XXX.

-Meanwhile Bond is enjoying some downtime with a Log Cabin Lady in the Austrian ALps whne he gets his orders to report for duty.
+Meanwhile Bond is enjoying some downtime with Log Cabin girl in the Austrian Alps when he gets his orders to report for duty.
 She begs him not to leave, saying she needs him, but Bond dons his ski gear and tells her, ‘So does England!’.

 As he sets off, it becomes clear the Log Cabin Lady is a KGB informant, who sends a message to the henchmen assigned to kill Bond that he’s gone.
 Four Soviet agents then pursue Bond on skis, and he skilfully evades them before shooting one with his ski pole gun.
 The guy he shoots turns out to be Soviet Agent XXX’s lover.

 Bond keeps skiing and ski jumps off a cliff, free falling thousands of feet before opening up his Union Jack parachute and lowering himself to safety

 The Head of KGB General Gogol assigns Agent XXX, Major Anya Amasova, the mission to search for the missing submarine, and lets her know of the death of her lover in Austria at the hands of a British spy.
 Amasova is distressed but promises to dedicate herself to the new mission.